trinodb/trino/docs/src/main/sphinx/connector/hive-caching.rst

 caching using fast, local storage has a significant impact and makes your queries much faster.

-On the other hand, if you object storage is already running at very high performance for I/O and network access, and your local cache storage is at similar speeds, or even slower, performance benefits can be minimal.
+On the other hand, if your object storage is already running at very high performance for I/O and network access, and your local cache storage is at similar speeds, or even slower, performance benefits can be minimal.